yoanastamenova/Angular_Start/README.md

 Via creating files

+11. In src create a new folder with the name of the component

-11. Create one file for the component logic
+12. Create one file for the component logic
 ```
 name.component.ts
 ```

-12. Inside use the following info:
+13. Inside use the following info:
 ```
 import { Component } from '@angular/core';